Juvenile Criminal Defense Lawyers in Somerville NJ

 If you or your child has been arrested and charged with a criminal offense like simple assault, shoplifting, theft, disorderly conduct, possession of marijuana, distribution of marijuana, burglary or trespassing, the juvenile defense lawyers at Proetta & Oliver can help.
 At Proetta & Oliver our criminal defense attorneys have been defending juveniles in courts throughout New Jersey, including the Somerset and Hunterdon County Juvenile Courts.
 If you would like to come into our office for a free face to face consultation then please contact our office at (908)533-1064.
 We defend juveniles charged with criminal offenses in towns like Flemington, Somerville, Somerset, Clinton, Raritan, Readington, Bound Brook, Bridgewater, South Bound Brook, North Plainfield, Watchung, Bedminster and elsewhere throughout the counties.
 As always, our initial consultations are free of costs, so if you have any questions whatsoever, please do not hesitate to contact us.

 As touched upon above, the juvenile criminal justice system is run completely different than the adult criminal justice system.
 That is why it is strongly recommended that you speak to an experienced juvenile criminal defense lawyer as soon as possible about your options.
 Although the goal of the system is geared more towards what is in the best interest of the child, the goal can quickly change if the charges are serious enough.
 For example, if the juvenile is accused of a serious crime like heroin distribution, unlawful possession of a weapon, burglary, carjacking, robbery, aggravated assault or homicide, there is a good chance that the juvenile could be “waived up”.
-If a juvenile is “waived up” that means the prosecutor’s office is seeking to prosecute the juvenile as an adult as opposed to as a juvenile.
+If a juvenile is “waived up” that means the prosecutor’s office is seeking to prosecute the juvenile as an adult as opposed too as a juvenile.
 That could turn out to be absolutely devastating.
 Just to put that into perspective, a juvenile charged with a first degree felony would be facing up to four years in Jamesburg (juvenile jail).
 If that juvenile was charged as an adult on that same first degree felony they would be facing up to twenty (20) years in a state prison.
 In order for a waiver to occur, a hearing must first take place.
 This is why we strongly recommend that if you or a loved one is facing juvenile charges, that you speak to an experienced Somerset County juvenile criminal defense attorney as soon as possible about your options.
-Here is a chart that breaks down just a few of the major difference.

 Adult Criminal Justice System